 Spain imports almost 100% of its oil consumption needs, resulting in high dependence on foreign supplies and risk associated with a potential disruption of international oil supply links.
-The Spanish government addressed this need as early as 1927, by maintaining minimum-security oil reserves, which, at the time, were equivalent to four months of oil product consumption.
+The Spanish government addressed this need as early as 1927, by maintaining minimum-security oil reserves.
 This strategic policy has essentially been maintained to date.

-As a member of the International Energy Agency and the EU, Spain must maintain minimum stocks for three groups of oil products, equivalent to 90 days of supply and consumption (for the list, see "Operations" below), calculated based on the average consumption levels in the previous year.
+Also, as a member of the International Energy Agency and the EU, Spain must maintain minimum stocks for three groups of oil products, equivalent to 90 days of supply and consumption (for the list, see "Operations" below), calculated based on the average consumption levels in the previous year.

-The Spanish government shares the holding of such minimum-security reserves equally with the sector's operators.
-This differs from policy in other EU countries like Germany, where all minimum-security reserves are held by solely by the state, either directly or indirectly through state-owned entities such as the German state-owned Erdoelbevorratungsverband (AAA/Stable/A-1+).
+The Spanish government shares the holding of such minimum-security reserves together with the sector's operators.
+This differs from policy in other EU countries like Germany, where all minimum-security reserves are held solely by the state, either directly or indirectly through state-owned entities such as the German state-owned Erdoelbevorratungsverband (AAA/Stable/A-1+).